-"the Client" means the person, firm or limited company to whom the Services are to be provided. "the Information" means any information (in whatsoever form) provided to the Client by information is communicated to the Client. "the Services' means the services to be provided by Experian to the Client more particularly described in the correspondence between the parties attached hereto.
+"the Client" means the person, firm or limited company to whom the Services are to be provided.

-Experian in connection with the Services. "the Media" means the records, tapes or other materials and documents by which the
+"the Information" means any information (in whatsoever form) provided to the Client by Experian in connection with the Services.

+"the Media" means the records, tapes or other materials and documents by which the information is communicated to the Client.